Get alerts of updates about «Children and adolescents»

 Organised leisure activities and importance for children and adolescents

 Leisure activities are important for the physical and mental well-being of children and adolescents.
-The outbreak may last for a long time.
-It is therefore of great importance that children can engage in leisure activities in a safe way that will reduce the risk of infection.
+The outbreak has lasted for a long time and it is uncertain how long it is necessary to have strict infection control measures.
+It is therefore of great importance that children and adolescents can engage in leisure activities in a safe way that will reduce the risk of infection.